inglepriyanka148867/inglepriyanka148867/README.md

 Skillful in C++ and Data Structure with hands on experience on web development tools.

-when I am not working I make acrylic painting and Pencil Sketching.
+when I am not working I make acrylic painting and Sketching.